Sorting with Teams: Main Results

 \textbf{Firm}.
-Similar to wages on the worker side of the labor market, we characterize firm values closed-form.
-We obtain formal intuition for the equilibrium firm value similar to our intuition for wages.
-If there are no excess resources almost everywhere for assignment $\pi$, then, by fixing some pair of workers $x_1$ and $x_2$ as well as by differentiability of the dual function $v$:
+We next characterize firm values.
+The intuition for the firm value is similar to the intuition for wages.
+If there are no excess resources almost everywhere for assignment $\pi$, then, by fixing a team of workers as well as by differentiability of the firm value $v$:

-where the final equality again follows from the definition of the marginal product (\ref{mwp}).
-A firm its marginal reward is its marginal product.
-When a firm tackles a marginally more valuable project, its output is its expected probability of success, or team quality, $1 - x_1 x_2$.
-In equilibrium, the firm's marginal product is similar to the worker product, up to the unit constant, due to the symmetry of expected loss function $\ell$ and the identical worker and project value distributions.
-By integrating, firm values follow Proposition \ref{c:firm_value}.
+where the final equality follows from the definition of the marginal product (\ref{mwp}).
+A firm's marginal reward is its marginal product.
+When a firm undertakes a marginally more valuable project, its output is its expected probability of success, or team quality, $1-\prod\limits _{j}x_{j}$.
+In equilibrium, the firm's marginal product is similar to the worker product, up to the unit constant.
+Firm values are characterized in Proposition \ref{c:firm_value}.

 \begin{proposition}{\textit{Firm Value}}.
 The firm value $v$ is, up to additive firm constant $\mathcal{C}_{v}$, given by: